varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 =======

 The varnishncsa utility was developed by Poul-Henning Kamp in cooperation with Verdens Gang AS and Varnish Software AS.
-This manual page was written by Dag-Erling Smørgrav <des@des.no>.
+This manual page was initially written by Dag-Erling Smørgrav <des@des.no>, and later updated by Martin Blix Grydeland.

 COPYRIGHT
 =========